 - (1) securities which are direct obligations or are guaranteed or insured issues of the United States, its agencies, its instrumentalities, or organizations created by an act of Congress, except mortgage-backed securities defined as "high risk" by Minn.
 Stat. § 118A.04, subd.
 6; - (2) mutual funds through shares of registered investment companies provided the mutual fund receives certain ratings depending on its investments; - (3) general obligations of the State of Minnesota and its municipalities, and in certain state agency and local obligations of Minnesota and other states provided such obligations have certain specified bond ratings by a national bond rating service; - (4) bankers' acceptances of United States banks; - (5) commercial paper issued by United States corporations or their Canadian subsidiaries that is rated in the highest quality category by two nationally recognized rating agencies and matures in 270 days or less; and - (6) with certain restrictions, in repurchase agreements, securities lending agreements, joint powers investment trusts, and guaranteed investment contracts.

-During the year ended December 31, 2007, Norman-Mahnomen Public Health had no investments.
+During the year ended December 31, 2008, Norman-Mahnomen Public Health had no investments, except for a certificate of deposit purchased through a local bank.

 A. Assets (Continued)

 3. Receivables